There's plenty to occupy your time - snowshoeing, dog sledding and ice/snow sculpting (Snowfest is held 16th -18th Jan) are all a good time.

 Also, the Mountains in Colorado are a really interesting weather/wind area and there are plenty of places to go gliding (though I don't know how much gliding they do in the winter).

-And if you wanted a longer trip - like overnight - you could head to the 'Four Corners' region and be in four states all at the same time! almost 9 years ago
+And if you wanted a longer trip - like overnight - you could head to the 'Four Corners' region and be in four states all at the same time! about 9 years ago

 Visit Bridal Falls.
 The area and wildlife around it are out of this world.
 It's a really scenic route if you enjoy a good hike.